Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-10
 In Class: Themed computer word choice.
 Parse user input from stdin and select a txt from txt folder for computer choice (ex. pokemon) 40 min.\
 At home: Incorporated incorrect guesses into struct game_info and check letter guess, creating a string to hold the incorrect letter guesses and turning on certain characters as they're (incorrectly) guessed.
 35min.

+### 2024-01-11
+In Class: Added dictionary source file (no more theme).
+Bugfixes.
+20min (left early for doctor) \
+At Home: Changed startGame to include support for games with user_choosing so the chooser isn't reflected in the guessing order.
+30 min.\